briancodes/dom-log/README.md

 ## Log stringified objects to the DOM

- This little library stringifies model objects and appends them to the main `app` element
+ This little library stringifies model objects and appends them to the `#app` element

  ```typescript
  import { DomLog } from '@bcodes/dom-log';